preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 Prerequisites
 ******************
-Before you can start using the various targeting options in Omnia, properties for this purpoe must be set up.
+Before you can start using the various targeting options in Omnia, properties for this purpose must be set up.
 See this page for more information:

 :doc:`Targeting Properties </admin-settings/tenant-settings/properties/targeting-properties/index>`